-Jamaican Art is, like the best of art anywhere, captivates you with lovely scenes of nature, provocative interpretations of our culture, and even an avant-garde perspective of the world that now is.
+Art in Jamaica, like the best of art anywhere, captivates you with lovely scenes of nature, provocative interpretations of our culture, and even an avant-garde perspective of the world that now is.

-Against this background of work that now spans the entire gamut of artistry, it is really hard to imagine that even up to the 1940s, formal training in Art was a strange concept in Jamaica.
+Against this background of work that now spans the entire gamut of artistry, it is really hard to imagine that even up to the 1940s, formal training in Art in Jamaica was a strange concept.

 Having survived the life-altering experience of her husband’s death she vowed never to use wood in her work again.
 She turned to other materials which saw her producing some memorable pieces like "Beadseller", "Listener", "Pocomania" and "Negro Aroused".

-Manley’s debut show in Jamaica as the main artiste was in 1937.
-Although her carvings and sculptures were already being displayed in England, this individual showcasing as a solo artiste is believed to have being the start of the Art revolution in Jamaica.
+Manley’s debut show in Jamaica as the main artist was in 1937.
+Although her carvings and sculptures were already being displayed in England, this individual showcasing as a solo artist is believed to have been the start of the Art revolution in Jamaica.